-Even before I discovered their mild baby formulations, we used Dr. Bronner’s (click here to check price) all the time.
+Even before I discovered their mild baby formulations, we used Dr. Bronner’s (click here to check price on Amazon) all the time.
 I would never go back to another product, and I think you’ll be the same way once you try it.
 I bet you’ll even use it as a body wash; it’s just that great.

 Their products are just awesome.
 All of the ingredients are certified organic, and the bottle is also 100% recycled material, which is the bonus cherry on top.